shashi-16/Manual_Testing_opencart/README.md

 # Manual_Testing_opencart
-Functional Testing of open source e-commerce based website 'opencart' We have covered,'Register functionality' and 'Login functionality' of the 'opencart' application
+Functional Testing of open source e-commerce domain based web application "opencart",here we have covered,'Register functionality' and 'Login functionality' of the 'opencart' web application manually